aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-conversions/pdf/save-specified-worksheets-to-pdf/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 By default, Aspose.Cells saves all **visible** worksheets in a workbook to a PDF file.
-With [**PdfSaveOptions.GetSheetSet()**](https://reference.aspose.com/cells/cpp/aspose.cells/paginatedsaveoptions/getsheetset/) option, you can save specified worksheets to a PDF file. e.g., you can save the active worksheet to PDF, save all worksheets (both visible and hidden worksheets) to PDF, or save custom multiple worksheets to PDF.
+With the [**PdfSaveOptions.GetSheetSet()**](https://reference.aspose.com/cells/cpp/aspose.cells/paginatedsaveoptions/getsheetset/) option, you can save specified worksheets to a PDF file.
+For example, you can save the active worksheet to PDF, save all worksheets (both visible and hidden) to PDF, or save custom multiple worksheets to PDF.

 ## **Save Active Worksheet to PDF**

-If you want to only export the active sheet to PDF, you can achieve this by passing [**SheetSet.GetActive()**](https://reference.aspose.com/cells/cpp/aspose.cells.rendering/sheetset/getactive/) to [**PdfSaveOptions.GetSheetSet()**](https://reference.aspose.com/cells/cpp/aspose.cells/paginatedsaveoptions/getsheetset/) option.
+If you want to export only the active sheet to PDF, you can achieve this by passing [**SheetSet.GetActive()**](https://reference.aspose.com/cells/cpp/aspose.cells.rendering/sheetset/getactive/) to the [**PdfSaveOptions.GetSheetSet()**](https://reference.aspose.com/cells/cpp/aspose.cells/paginatedsaveoptions/getsheetset/) option.

 The sheet `Sheet2` is the active sheet of the source file [sheetset-example.xlsx](sheetset-example.xlsx).